London Drum

 Stations on the route: Canary Wharf ➜ Canada Water ➜ Bermondsey ➜ London Bridge [change train] London Bridge ➜ Bank ➜ Moorgate ➜ Old Street ➜ Angel ➜ King’s Cross St. Pancras ➜ Euston

-Strikes and closures on the Jubilee and Northern
+Closures on the Jubilee and Northern line

-First and last train times on the Jubilee line
+First and last train times

 Alternative routes include Canary Wharf to Euston Square, Canary Wharf to Kings Cross St Pancras and Canary Wharf to Mornington Crescent

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-The London Overground at Euston station has step-free access from the street to the platform, but there may be a step up or gap to the train.
+The London Overground at Euston has step-free access from the street to the platform, but there may be a step up or gap to the train.
 The Northern and Victoria lines are not wheelchair accessible

-Canary Wharf station entrance – There are two lifts (or two escalators) from the Heron Quays Road entrance to the Jubilee line platforms.
+Canary Wharf entrance – There are two lifts (or two escalators) from the Heron Quays Road entrance to the Jubilee line platforms.
 There’s a lift (or an escalator, or two flights of 16 stairs) from the North Colonnade entrance to the DLR platforms, or two flights of 6 stairs plus a lift (or an escalator, or two flights of 16 stairs) from the South Colonnade entrance to the DLR platforms.
 Note: The Jubilee line station and DLR station are two seperate stations

-Euston station exit – You can use an escalator from the Victoria line and Bank branch of the Northern line platforms to the booking hall, or an escalator plus two flights of stairs from the Charing Cross branch of the Northern line (13 steps up +14 steps up).
+Euston exit – You can use an escalator from the Victoria line and Bank branch of the Northern line platforms to the booking hall, or an escalator plus two flights of stairs from the Charing Cross branch of the Northern line (13 steps up +14 steps up).
 After that you can use another escalator to the exit.
 If you want to avoid this escalator then you can use four flights of stairs (8 steps up +2x17 steps up +3 steps up)

 1. From Euston take the Northern Line